Colemodelo/colemodelo/README.md

 - 👯 I’m looking to collaborate on **open-source projects & codewars kata**

-- 👨‍💻 All of my projects are available at [coming soon!](coming soon!)
+- 👨‍💻 All of my projects are available at www.colemodelo.com

 - 📫 How to reach me **colemodelo@protonmail.com**